-The NETGEAR N600 Wireless Dual Band Gigabit ADSL2+ Modem Router DGND3700v2 is the ultimate integrated ADSL networking gateway.
+The NETGEAR N750 Wireless Dual Band Gigabit ADSL Modem Router DGND4000 is the ultimate integrated ADSL networking gateway.
 It offers concurrent dual-band technology that allows devices to avoid interference and also ensures top speeds and the greatest range for demanding applications, such as streaming HD video and multiplayer gaming.
 Complete with a built-in ADSL modem, it is compatible with all major ADSL Internet service providers.
-The Gigabit port on the WAN side also has an option to connect to a fiber or cable modem.
+The Gigabit port on the WAN side can also connect to a fiber or cable modem.